xurtis/monday-talk-2019/slides/slides.rst

 ==============================

 * Four basic data types: ``i32``, ``i64``, ``f32``, & ``f64``
-* Instructions operate on the stack (not addressable), linear memories (addressable) for data, tables (addressable) for indirect function call, and global index spaces for global constants
+* Instructions operate on a non-addressable stack,
+* Data can be loaded onto the stack from linear memories or global index spaces
+* Data can be stored into linear memories
+* Functions can be called by name or indirectly through tables
 * Runtime passes data via the linear memories and functions via tables
 * Everything is bundled into 'modules'